 The supporter representatives on the group are John Blanchon, Derek Daniels, James Errington, Paul Mayfield, Martin O’Hara, Patrick Queen, Alan Roberts, Gill Shepherd, Mellony Shepherd, Len South and Ben Thompson.

-Club Doncaster are represented by CEO Gavin Baldwin, COO Liam Scully, football secretary Mary Lally and media manager Luke Thornhill.
-Shaun Lockwood, who previously led the club’s fan engagement efforts, is acting as an independent consultant.
+Club Doncaster are represented by CEO Gavin Baldwin, group head of marketing and commercial Shaun Lockwood, football secretary Mary Lally and media manager Luke Thornhill.

 Gavin said: “We launched the Supporters Board to build on what we believe is already some of the best practice in football – we haven’t been shouting from the rooftops about fan engagement, but it has never gone away.